Finesse/Wired/docs/getting-started.md

 composer require pagerfanta/pagerfanta
 ```

-Then make a query from which models should be taken:
+Then make a query from which the models should be taken:

 ```php
 $query = $orm